MicrosoftDocs/Dynamics-365-Operations.nb-no/articles/fin-ops-core/fin-ops/index.md

 ---
-title: Dokumentasjon for programmet Finance and Operations
+title: Dokumentasjon for Finance and Operations-app
 description: Dokumentasjon for Finance and Operations-apper.
 author: robinarh
 manager: AnnBe